ianchanning/Notepad---Markdown-Highlighting/readme.md

 # Notepad++ Markdown Highlighting

+(Please note, the following and the CSS file were from the original project, and I have not yet modified them to reflect the stylistic changes I made.
+Feel free to look at the repo history for the earlier styling or use mine.)

 ## Colors

 This style uses Bespin (light on dark) colors.
 You'll probably have to do some color editing to make it fit your chosen theme -- unfortunately user defined language styles can't inherit colors from their parent theme.